yt-dlp/yt-dlp/README.md

 All public classes with a name ending in `IE`/`PP` are imported from each file for extractors and postprocessors repectively.
 This respects underscore prefix (e.g. `_MyBasePluginIE` is private) and `__all__`.
 Modules can similarly be excluded by prefixing the module name with an underscore (e.g. `_myplugin.py`).

-To replace an existing extractor with a subclass of one, set the `plugin_name` class keyword argument (e.g. `MyPluginIE(ABuiltInIE, plugin_name='myplugin')` will replace `ABuiltInIE` with `MyPluginIE`).
+To replace an existing extractor with a subclass of one, set the `plugin_name` class keyword argument (e.g. `class MyPluginIE(ABuiltInIE, plugin_name='myplugin')` will replace `ABuiltInIE` with `MyPluginIE`).
 Since the extractor replaces the parent, you should exclude the subclass extractor from being imported separately by making it private using one of the methods described above.

 If you are a plugin author, add [yt-dlp-plugins](https://github.com/topics/yt-dlp-plugins) as a topic to your repository for discoverability.